CALL FOR FREE CONSULTATION

 A common red flag for narcissism is when a person swiftly goes from expressing friendship toward someone to criticizing them when they are not around.

-If you are aware that someone has been diagnosed with NPD, it is important to set and uphold clear boundaries when engaging with them.
+1. Clear Boundaries: Uphold clear boundaries when engaging with them.
 Maintaining these boundaries without compromise is essential for your own mental health and for fostering a healthier relationship.

 Remember, only trained mental health professionals can provide a formal diagnosis of NPD, and these observations should not replace professional evaluation and diagnosis.